iiGozo/krunkga/README.md

 # What makes this so special?
 We update the plugin every patch, it's free and no ad's viruses or anything!
 # Notes + Credit
 We are not responsible for you being banned or have any issues.
-All credit goes to 0x111111 on github, developed by him.